The start of the Great War

 All Quiet on the Western Front

-A classic story, originally as a book (an excellent read) and later as a movie, one version in 1930 and the other 1979.
-The story is about a German youth named Baumer who begins the story being excited, along with his classmates, to join the army and be a part of the glorious/patriotic war going on.
-Once there, they learn about the realities of life in the trenches and are forever changed.
-Very good depiction of life for the ordinary German soldier.
+A classic story, originally as a book (an excellent read) and later adapted for movies, one version in 1930 and the other in 1979.
+The story is about a German youth named Baumer who begins by being excited, along with his classmates, to join the army and be a part of the glorious/patriotic war going on.
+Once there, they learn about the realities of life in the trenches and are forever changed—an excellent depiction of life for the ordinary German soldier.

-If you like the content, please sign up for our email list and like us on Facebook.
+Don't miss out on future posts!
+Sign up for our email list and like us on Facebook!